 The quality of a hotel's spa isn't necessarily measured by square footage or even luxury, but rather in the quiet, practiced skill of its therapists, the variety and caliber of its treatments and the elevated state of being in which guests emerge.

-These 10 hotel spas around the world deliver all that.
+Relax, detox, indulge.
+These 10 hotel spas around the world deliver all that when you stay:

 1. Thermal Spa, Grand Resort Bad Ragaz